Child Psychologist Shares Signs You Might Have a Spoiled Child & What To Do About It

 “When you say ‘no,’ give a short reason to help the child understand why,” suggests Borba.
 For example say, “Homework comes before playtime.
 This way, you can have fun without worry.”

-Research shows that kids who are raised with structure and less-permissive parenting have higher self-worth and feel more empathy toward others.
+And if you’re worried about adding more rules to your child’s life, know that healthy boundaries can be good for children.
+For example, research shows that kids who are raised with structure and less permissive parenting have higher self-worth and feel more empathy toward others.

 Praise the right things.